 Our email system stops sending to any email addresses which result in a permanent bounce and when there have been three consecutive temporary bounces.
 We achieve 98% delivery rates.
 Recipients can unsubscribe from all our services with a single click via any email sent.

-Not all our members take part in research activities frequently, but many do – incentivised to keep doing so via our loyalty scheme.
+Not all our members take part in research activities frequently, but many do – incentivised to keep doing so via our generous incentives.

 How thorough is profiling?